Orange-OpenSource/Orange-Boosted-Bootstrap/.github/CONTRIBUTING.md

 source files in [`/ouds-web/scss/`](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/tree/ouds/main/scss) and/or [`/ouds-web/js/src/`](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/tree/ouds/main/js/src) instead.

-Similarly, when contributing to Boosted's documentation, you should edit the documentation source files in
+Similarly, when contributing to OUDS Web's documentation, you should edit the documentation source files in
 [the `/ouds-web/site/content/docs/` directory of the `ouds/main` branch](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/tree/ouds/main/site/content/docs).
-**Do not edit the `gh-pages` branch.** That branch is generated from the documentation source files and is managed separately by the Boosted Core Team.
+**Do not edit the `gh-pages` branch.** That branch is generated from the documentation source files and is managed separately by the OUDS Web Core Team.

 Adhering to the following process is the best way to get your work included in the project: